hikarimn/lu_ComputerScience/README.md

 NOTE: The title says landing on internship, but most of the things are the same for landing on full-time job, I guess...
 ANOTHER NOTE: I am not an expert, but have went through internship recruiting twice.
 This article is about what I learned from that and what I wish I knew when I was a freshman or a sophomore.
-THE OTHER NOTE: **[An important thing](https://www.linkedin.com/posts/garyvaynerchuk_in-my-20s-many-of-my-friends-were-more-successful-activity-6557380766710452224-T5jm)** to keep in mind</br>
+THE OTHER NOTE: **[An important thing](https://www.linkedin.com/posts/garyvaynerchuk_in-my-20s-many-of-my-friends-were-more-successful-activity-6557380766710452224-T5jm)** to keep in mind

 Intended readers of this article are those who hope to get into one or more of following career fields:
  * Software Engineering